-Aurea Montes-Rodriguez is the Executive Vice President of Community Coalition, a social justice non-profit based in South Los Angeles.
-Born in Mexico but raised in South LA, Aurea is responsible for the development and sustainability of the organization.
-She is a passionate community organizer and advocate focusing on building black and brown unity, and has been working in South LA for over fifteen years.
+Aurea Montes-Rodriguez is the Executive Vice President at Community Coalition, a social justice non-profit based in South Los Angeles.
+Born in Mexico but raised in South LA, Aurea has been a key leader in ensuring unity with the black and brown community around shared concerns such as the economy, child welfare, law enforcement issues and education.

 She has worked at Community Coalition for over 20 years, where she has been responsible for building the organization’s youth programs to fight for educational equity, leading efforts to keep children in family care and out of the foster care system, helping to build organizing capacity in South Los Angeles, and leading a capital campaign to transform the organization’s headquarters in to a state of the art community hub for community organizing.